By Erin Holloway

 In a tight first game, the Pioneers were able to hold off Parkland for a 4-3 win.

-“We ran into a good team and go team and they capitalized off our mistakes.
+“We ran into a good team and they capitalized off our mistakes.
 So, our pitching and defense needs to get better,” said Barrett.

 “We just weren’t tapped in mentally,” said centerfielder Noah Brock.
 “We had a shot to get back in it, but we let it slip away.”